type-safe-dx/type-safe-path/README.md

 ## TODO

-- [ ] Make it configurable (enough to adapt any frameworks, such as Next, Nuxt, SvelteKit, etc.)
+- [x] Make it configurable (enough to adapt any frameworks, such as Next, Nuxt, SvelteKit, etc.)
 - [ ] Increase coverage
+- [ ] Implement cli
+- [ ] Documentation

 This library is inspired by https://github.com/aspida/pathpida